2023 Physician Work RVU Increases

 2023 Inpatient E&M Code Changes

 The Medicare Physician Fee Schedule Final Rule (2023 Final Rule) includes both increases and decreases in work RVU values for E&M services provided in hospital and nursing facility settings.
-Generally, the most used billing codes (99232, 99233, 99308, and 99309) within this subset are all going to realize double digit increases in work RVUs.
+Generally, the most used billing codes (99232, 99233, 99308, and 99309) within this subset realized double digit increases in work RVUs.

 Table 1: Proposed 2023 E&M Code Updates